-The City develops and presents a Capital Improvement Plan to the City Council in February or March of each year.
+The City develops a Capital Improvement Plan in February or March of each year.
 Projects are ranked in the CIP based on a quantitative analysis of eight evaluative criteria.
 The CIP also lists the funding required for the estimated cost of each project.
 High priority projects represent the City's most immediate investment priorities.
 These projects will provide the highest return on investment for Springfield's taxpayers.
 The goal of the CIP is to create a logical, data-driven, comprehensive, integrated, and transparent capital investment strategy that addresses infrastructure, road, sidewalk, park, land, building, equipment, technology, fleet, and other capital needs of the City.